ravenawk/new_pb/docs/blog/posts/packer-proxmox.md

 @^minimal-environment
 %end
 ```
-Replace `your-rhel-root-password` with your desired password.
+Replace the values with `your-` with your actual values.

-### Step 4: Create a vars file
+## Step 4: Create a vars file
-This file will be assigning values to the variables you set in the first file we created.
+This file will assign values to the variables you define in the first configuration file.
 Here is an example:

-### rhel_vars.pkrvars.hcl
+## rhel_vars.pkrvars.hcl

 ```hcl
 proxmox_host = your-proxmox-host